AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

   module load miniconda

 By default Conda stores installed packages and environments in your home directory.
-However, as home directory has a lower quota, it is a good idea to tell conda to install packages and environments into your work directory:
+However, as your home directory has a lower quota, it is a good idea to tell conda to install packages and environments into your work directory:

 .. code-block:: bash